neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 :::{figure} /images/crickets-phonotaxis-sensory-filter.png
 :width: 800

-Sensory filtering for species-specific song[^hedwig-2006]. **A**) Trackball system for analysing cricket phonotaxis.
-[See also this video of the behavior](https://youtu.be/oVL82zuPbLU) **B**) Sound patterns to test sensory tuning for conspecific song. **C**) Tuning curve of phonotaxis demonstrates the strongest response to SP34–SP42, which corresponds to the natural range of SP.
+Sensory filtering for species-specific song[^hedwig-2006].
+**A**) Trackball system for analysing cricket phonotaxis.
+[See also this video of the behavior](https://youtu.be/oVL82zuPbLU)
+**B**) Sound patterns to test sensory tuning for conspecific song.
+**C**) Tuning curve of phonotaxis demonstrates the strongest response to SP34–SP42, which corresponds to the natural range of SP.
 Phonotaxis declined at shorter or longer syllable periods.
 :::

+How does the mechanism of sensory filtering explain this kind of behavioral specificity?

-At a basic level, let's think about a ***neural mechanism for FAPs***:
+At a basic level, let's think about a simple ***neural mechanism for FAPs***:
-1. Sensory stimuli are transformed into changes in neuron membrane potential by sensors.
+1. Sensory stimuli are transformed into changes in neuron membrane potential by sensors (the set of sensors comprise the sensory filter).
-2. Sensors then synapse onto *decision* centers in the brain, which trigger specific FAPs.
+2. The sensory filter synapses onto *decision* centers in the brain, which contain (or synapse onto) "command neurons" for specific FAPs.
-3. If a certain threshold is reached by a sensory filter, then the FAP will be triggered (carried out by coordinated CPGs).
+3. Command neuron activation (depolarization above spike threshold) drives the activity of coordinated CPGs that actually cause the muscle activation pattern over time for the specific FAP.

 The flow of information is: sensory stimuli --> sensory filter --> decision --> FAP.